shopware/docs/guides/hosting/performance/session.md

 ### Configure Redis using PHP.ini

-As Shopware uses by default the PHP configured settings, you can configure the Session config directly in your `php.ini`.
-Here is an example for configure it directly in PHP.
+As Shopware by default uses the settings configured in PHP, you can reconfigure the Session config directly in your `php.ini`.
+Here is an example to configure it directly in PHP.

 ```ini
 session.save_handler = redis